stuartlogan82/twilio-worldpay/README.md

 ## Capture Payment Details at the end of the Interaction

 If you set `END_OF_INTERACTION_URL` in your `.env` file to a Webhook that you host, you can handle events.
 You will receive the response from WorldPay with confirmation of the transaction which you could use to update your billing system or CRM.

+## Caveats

+There is no error handling currently for invalid inputs or failed payments.